C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Pro Git is free, online, and better than most paid books.
-The first three chapters cover everything from the beginner course; chapter 7 covers most of this morning.
+- Pro Git is free, online, better than most paid books
+  - First 3 chapters cover everything from the beginner course; chapter 7 covers most of this morning

-dangitgit.com deserves a real mention: it is organised by the situation you are in rather than by command, which is exactly how you search when something has gone wrong at five in the afternoon.
+- dangitgit.com deserves a real mention: organised by the situation you're in, not by command
+  - Exactly how you search when something's gone wrong at five in the afternoon

-Take the warning box seriously and do not soften it.
-Language models are genuinely good at Git because the documentation they trained on is excellent, but they confidently invent flags.
-The habit to instil is checking `git help` before running anything unfamiliar, and being especially careful with `--force`, `reset --hard` and `clean -fd`, which are the commands that actually destroy work.
+- Take the warning box seriously, don't soften it
+  - LLMs are genuinely good at Git (excellent training docs) but confidently invent flags
+  - Habit to instil: check `git help` before running anything unfamiliar
+  - Especially careful with `--force`, `reset --hard`, `clean -fd` - the commands that actually destroy work

-Add the reassuring counterpoint: almost anything committed can be recovered, often through `git reflog`.
-What is not committed cannot.
+- Reassuring counterpoint: almost anything committed can be recovered, often via `git reflog`
+  - What is not committed cannot
 -->

 ---